 The answer to this question failure is the evolution of the market.
 As we develop as a society, consumer needs and preferences develop with it.
 This change stems from the continual growth in the options provided to consumers.
 Innovations in technologies and processes reach the mass market, disrupting previous market norms as consumers move on to something new.

-Many of the companies on the list generate revenue from products simply beyond human imagination twenty years before their release.
+Many of the companies on the list generate revenue from innovative products that are simply beyond human imagination.
 The computer is known in Mandarin Chinese as the 电脑, directly translated to English as ‘electric brain’.
 It was so far outside the understanding of the public at the time, that this amalgamation of characters seemed apt.
-New products and services, borne from innovation, change customer behavior so dramatically that they make other products completely obsolete.
+New innovative products and services, borne from innovation, change customer behavior so dramatically that they make other products completely obsolete.

 Take Tesla as an example, in 1999 the electric car was a concept reserved for Sci-fi films, but advancements in technology continue to increase their commercial viability, and plug-in vehicles increase in global market share year-on-year.
 In Norway (the market share leader) 40% of new vehicles sold were plug-in in 2018.

 Indeed, Tesla only joined the Fortune 500 in 2017, having been founded in 2003.
 The companies most prominent founder Elon Musk was ridiculed as outlandish up until recently, but electric vehicles are now generally accepted as the future of transportation.

 [Related Article – 26 Interesting Stories About Successful Entrepreneurs]

 Decreasing company and product innovation lifecycles